bensadeh/circumflex/README.md

 ### Low contrast headers
 #### Overview
-Terminals can brighten text in bold in order to give them better contrast in dark color schemes. `circumflex` uses bold text to give headers and authors names additional contrast for better legibility.
+Some terminals brighten text in bold in order to give them stronger contrast in dark color schemes. `circumflex` uses bold text to give headers and authors names additional contrast for better legibility.

-See example screenshots below (low contrast header) and above (low contrast author name) of terminal output which does not brighted bold fonts.
+See example screenshots below (low contrast header) and above (low contrast author name) of terminal output which does not brighten bold fonts.

 <p align="center">
   <img src="screenshots/low_contrast.png" width="500" alt="^"/>
 </p>

-Below are a few examples of how to enable bold text in bright colors in different terminals.
+Below are a few examples on how to enable bold text in bright colors in different terminals.

 ##### Alacritty